grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 By the time they finished welding the support struts down the side of the hull, the new mating collar looked like a bipedal birthday cake, frosted by a toddler using a cancerous mixture of coke and pitch.

 "You think that'll hold?"
-Owen asked looking at the mess doubtfully.
+Owen asked, looking at the mess doubtfully.

 "Aw hells ya.
 Look at how much material we welded into that thing!
 See, an engineer can build a thing to an exact fuckin' spec and --- if they're a real right good fuckin' engineer --- that thing will perform the way they expect it to, in all the situations they expect it to.
 The thing is, that don't mean it will perform in situations the engineer _don't_ expect.
 That's why I always _overbuild_ things, far beyond any spec --- so I'll be ready for what I don't expect."